xeviknal/aidl-2021-wo-rl/README.md

 ## Milestone #1: REINFORCE implementation

 Our first milestone was reached when we managed to complete the REINFORCE implementation and start running experiments.

-Xavi was already familiar with GitHub and taught the rest of us how to work with git and create pull requests to incorporate features and we all tried to figure out how the REINFORCE algorithm works and how to implement it.
+* Xavi taught us about git, GitHub, collaborative workflow and pull requests.
+* We experimented with Google Cloud instances but realized that with our local resources we could train as fast or even faster than with cloud instances, without the risk of running out of credits.
+We only used cloud instances near the end of the project.
+* We implemented the basic foundation of our code as well as most of the wrappers.
+* We designed our first policy network with 2 convolutional blocks.
+* We decided on TensorBoard for logging since we were already familiar with it thanks to our hands-on classes.
+* We implemented our first interpretability tool: a heatmap of action probabilities, which helped us visualize the policy's decisions during lap attempts.

 However, we stumbled with our implementation due to both theory misunderstandings and code bugs.
 Xavi also found a [memory leak in one of OpenAI's Gym libraries](https://github.com/xeviknal/gym/pull/1) which caused our experiments to run out of memory, so we were forced us to fork them and fix them in order to successfully run them.